StanleySathler/linux-packet-sniffer/README.md

 The most famous Packet Sniffers on the market are [Wireshark](https://www.wireshark.org/) and [tcpdump](https://www.tcpdump.org/).

-## Is this Packet Sniffer good enough to be used professionally?
-Unfortunatelly, not. 😞

-I created it only for learning purposes.
-I had the opportunity to learn a bit more about networks and their protocols, so I thought that creating a Packet Sniffer would be a great opportunity to improve both my programming and networks knowledge.

-Luckily I was right.
-It indeed improved both. 🌟

-## Can I use it for learning purposes?
+## Can I use it professionally?
+I wouldn't recommend this. 😞

+This was created for learning purposes, to learn more about network protocols and sockets.
+It's unstable, won't receive updates, and misses lots of features.

+## Can I contribute?
 Please, be my guest! 🚀

 This is the main purpose of this project: help students to build their own.

-I spent some hours trying to make the code clean and easily understandable by anyone else, but this is actually way harder than it seems to be.
+Or at least to help them understand how they work.
+I'm also learning, so I'm pretty sure new PRs can still teach me a lot.

-If you feel the code quality could be improved in order to make it more friendly to new users, feel free to create a Pull Request.

-Plus, if you feel comfortable to implement a fresh new feature here, you are also welcome.
-It might be a great opportunity to start contributing to an(other?)
-Open Source project. 💎
+I made an effort to keep the code as simple as possible.
+Still, if you feel the readability could be improved to make it more friendly, feel free to open a PR.
+Also, if you feel comfortable to implement a fresh new feature here, you are also welcome. 💎

+If you need any help to understand this code, you can contact me at stanley.unibh@gmail.com.